-Another source of transfers represents recognition of debts incurred in periods of fiscal hardship and therefore high inflation.
+Another source of transfers is recognition of debts incurred in periods of fiscal hardship and therefore high inflation.
 When inflation is high, just delaying payments is a way to reduce the real value of expenditure.
-Another is to delay increases in compensation of public servants or pensioners.
+Another is to delay increases in the compensation of public servants or pensioners.
 In many circumstances, however, these practices ended up in the courts.
 Legal resolutions in these countries take several years.
-Thus, there may be issuances of bonds in a particular period that are unrelated to expenditures of that period.
-Rather they are the explicit recognition of implicit arrears.
+Thus, there may be issuances of bonds in a particular period that are unrelated to its expenditures.
+Rather, they are the explicit recognition of implicit arrears.
 The issuance of several series of bonds in Argentina during the early 1990s provides a clear example.

 In many cases, however, the authors of the chapters have not been able to identify the origins or the recipients of these transfers, even though these transfers do account for a sizable fraction of the increases in the debt-to-output ratios in many occasions.
-An important implication of our analysis of transfers is the conclusion that running a responsible fiscal policy goes beyond the debate about the budget in Congress.
-Effectively controlling spending requires a transparent relationship between government-owned banks and enterprises and the Treasury and, most importantly, the central bank.
+An important implication of our analysis of transfers is the conclusion that running a responsible fiscal policy goes beyond the debate about the budget in congress.
+Effectively controlling spending requires a transparent relationship between government-owned banks and enterprises and the treasury and, most importantly, the central bank.

-A large literature has stressed the importance of central bank independence in the conquest of inflation.
-This literature stresses the time inconsistency problem of a centralized government.
-The experience of some of these countries suggests that it may also be important as an effective tool to control spending by individual units in a multiunit government, a feature that has not been addressed in the literature.4
+A large literature has stressed the importance of central-bank independence in the conquest of inflation.
+This literature stresses the time-inconsistency problem of a centralized government.
+The experience of some of these countries suggests that it may be important also as an effective tool to control spending by individual units in a multiunit government, a feature that has not been addressed in the literature.4 dual exchange rates, and pesification of deposits.
+The large transfer term in these distressed periods implies that these severe measures create large transfers of resources from the government to some private agents-in other words, that these resources are being redistributed to these specific agents from the rest of the population as in a zero-sum game.

-These increases in net spending without any oversight by Congress also have important implications for redistribution and growth.
-Episodes of high spending typically end up in either hyperinflation or large devaluations, accompanied by severe measures such as capital controls, dual exchange rates, and pesification of deposits.
-The fact that the transfer term is large in these distressed periods implies that these severe measures create large transfers of resources from the government to some private agents-resources that are being redistributed to these specific agents from the rest of the population as in a zero-sum game.
+These increases in net spending without any oversight by congress also have important implications for redistribution and growth.
+Episodes of high spending typically end up in either hyperinflation or large devaluations, accompanied by severe measures such as capital controls,